tomhallmain/simple_image_compare/README.md

 `sort_by` defines the default image browsing sort setting upon starting the application.

 `trash_folder` defines the target folder for image deletion.
 If not set, deletion will send the image to your system's default trash folder.

+`enable_prevalidations` enables the prevalidation system.
+When enabled, prevalidation rules will be applied to media before they are shown.

+`image_classifier_h5_models` defines a list of H5 models that can be used for prevalidation rules.
+Each model should specify:
+- `model_name`: A unique name for the model
+- `model_location`: Path to the .h5 model file
+- `model_categories`: List of categories the model can classify
+- `use_hub_keras_layers`: Whether to use Keras hub layers

 If the `sd_prompt_reader_loc` config setting is pointing to your local copy of [stable-diffusion-prompt-reader](https://github.com/receyuki/stable-diffusion-prompt-reader) then opening image details for an image with a stable diffusion prompt will give prompt information found in the image.